Checklist for applications for clinical trials with medical devices

 5. Introduction

-1. A brief introduction to the device included in the trial, the rationale for the trial of the medical device, and the expected use afterwards.
+1. A brief introduction of which device is included in the trial, the rationale for the testing of the medical device and the expected use afterwards.

-6. Description of the medical device under trial
+6. Description of the medical device under investigation

-1. Identification and description of the device: including information on the stated purpose, risk class, and current classification according to Annex VIII of the Medical Device Regulation (MDR), the design and manufacture of the device, and reference to previous and similar generations of the device.
+1. Identification and description of the device: including information on the declared purpose, risk class and applicable classification according to Annex VIII of the Medical Device Regulation (MDR), the design and manufacture of the device, and reference to previous and similar generations of the device.

-2. Manufacturer's instructions on installation, maintenance, maintaining hygiene standards, and use, including requirements for storage and handling, and to what extent such information is available, information that must be stated on the label, and user instructions that must be provided with the device when it is placed on the market.
-Also, information about any relevant required training for handling the device.
+2. The manufacturer's instructions for installation, maintenance, maintenance of hygiene standards and use, including requirements for storage and handling, and the extent to which such information is available, information to be included on the label, and instructions for use to be supplied with the equipment when it is placed on the market.
+In addition, information on any relevant required training for handling the equipment.

-3. For devices incorporating a drug, including a human blood or plasma derivative, or devices manufactured using non-viable tissues or cells of human or animal origin or their derivatives, detailed information on the drug or on the tissues, cells or derivatives thereof, and on compliance with the relevant general safety performance requirements and special risk management measures related to the substance or tissues, cells or derivatives thereof, as well as documentation for the added value of incorporating such components in connection with the clinical benefits and/or safety of the device.
+3. For devices incorporating a medicinal product, including a human blood or plasma derivative, or devices manufactured using non-viable tissues or cells of human or animal origin or of derivatives thereof, detailed information on the medicinal product or on the tissues, cells or derivatives thereof, and on compliance with the relevant general safety and performance requirements and specific risk management measures in relation to the substance or tissues; cells or their derivatives, as well as evidence of the added value of the incorporation of such constituents in relation to the clinical benefits and/or safety of the device.

-4. A list indicating that the relevant general safety performance requirements set out in Annex I, including the applied standards and common specifications, are fully or partially complied with, and a description of the solutions used to meet the relevant general safety performance requirements, insofar as these standards and common specifications have not been or have only partially been met or are missing.
+4. A list indicating that the relevant general safety and performance requirements set out in Annex I, including the standards and common specifications used, have been fully or partially complied with, as well as a description of the solutions used to meet the relevant general safety and performance requirements, insofar as those standards and common specifications have not been or have only been partially complied with or are missing.

 7. Non-clinical studies

-1. Preclinical evaluation based on relevant preclinical testing and experimental data, especially regarding design calculations, in vitro tests, ex vivo tests, animal experiments, mechanical or electrical tests, reliability tests, validation of sterilization, software verification and validation, performance tests, evaluation of biocompatibility and biological safety, if relevant
+1. Preclinical evaluation on the basis of relevant preclinical testing and study data, in particular regarding design calculations, in vitro tests, ex vivo tests, animal tests, mechanical or electrical tests, reliability tests, sterilisation validation, software verification and validation, performance testing, biocompatibility evaluation and biological safety, if applicable

 1. Existing clinical data from:

-1. relevant existing scientific literature, which describes the safety, performance, clinical benefits for patients, design characteristics, and declared purpose of the device and/or similar or similar equipment
+1. relevant available scientific literature describing the safety, performance, clinical benefit to patients, design characteristics and stated purpose of the device and/or similar or similar device;

-2. other relevant available clinical data, describing safety, performance, clinical benefits for patients, design characteristics, and declared purpose for similar or similar equipment from the same manufacturer, including how long it has been on the market, and a review of performance, clinical benefits and safety issues and any corrective actions
+2. other relevant available clinical data describing the safety, performance, clinical benefits to patients, design characteristics and stated purpose of similar or similar devices from the same manufacturer, including how long it has been on the market, and a review of performance, clinical benefit and safety issues and any corrective actions;

 9. Summary of data and guidance for the investigator

-1. Summary of the analysis of the relationship between benefits and risks, including information about known or predictable risks, any side effects, contraindications, and warnings.
+1. Summary of the analysis of the benefit/risk balance, including information on known or foreseeable risks, possible side effects, contraindications and warnings.

-2. A detailed description of the clinical procedures and diagnostic tests that are used during the clinical trial, particularly information about any deviation from normal clinical practice.
+2. A detailed description of the clinical procedures and diagnostic tests used during the clinical trial, in particular information on any deviation from normal clinical practice.

 I. Special Requirements: Special Trial Populations